victorcodess/Expanding-Cards/Readme.md

 I learn about CSS transitions and how to make a transition seamless by manipulating the speed and duration of the transition.
 I also learnt about flex-box and flex directions.

 #### JavaScript
-I learnt a about JavaScript DOM manipulations using query selctors.
+I learnt a about JavaScript DOM manipulations using query selectors.
 I also learnt about event listeners, which added a class to a card when the user clicks the card.